 - Medical Treatment – Employers can require injured employees to see the employer’s healthcare provider.
 After the employee’s visit with the provider, the employee has the option of seeing a doctor of their choice.
 This change in providers is allowed only once.
 Any other change in medical provider requires insurance company approval.

-- Permanent Loss Of Function And Disfigurement – If your workplace injury or illness results in a permanent loss of certain bodily functions, scarring, and/or disfigurement, you may qualify for special benefits in this regard.
-An employee, who sustained disfigurement/scarring may receive a one-time payment for these injuries.
-This benefit is paid in addition to other payments.
+- Permanent Loss of Function and Disfigurement – If your workplace injury or illness results in a permanent loss of certain bodily functions, scarring, and/or disfigurement, you may qualify for special benefits.
+An employee, who sustained disfigurement/scarring may receive a one-time payment for these injuries in additional to regular workers’ compensation benefits.
 The amount paid may vary depending upon the location and severity of the disfigurement or function lost.

 - Vocational Rehabilitation Services – Vocational Rehabilitation Services are designed to assist injured employees with functional, psychological, developmental, cognitive and emotional impairments or health conditions, and return them to meaningful employment.
 To qualify for these services, the injured worker must have continuing restrictions due to their work-related injury that prohibits a return to their pre-injury job.